Jayakatwang: Background

-His name is derived from Sanskrit Jaya (victory) and Javanese ketawang, (rising, or appearing).
+His name is derived from Sanskrit Jaya (victory) and Javanese ketawang (rising, or appearing).

-Kediri is located in fertile rice-producing area in Brantas River banks, approximately 80 km to the west of Singhasari, but separated from it by the Arjuno-Welirang volcanoes and Mount Kawi.
+Kediri is located in a fertile rice-producing area on Brantas River banks, approximately 80 km west of Singhasari, but separated from it by the Arjuno-Welirang volcanoes and Mount Kawi.

 Rebellion against Singhasari

 Kertanegara, the fifth ruler of Singhasari, was an ambitious man.
-In 1289, Mongol emissary came to Java to demand his submission to the Great Khan of the Yuan dynasty.
-Kertanegara rejected, cut their ears and sent them back to China.
+In 1289, a Mongol emissary came to Java to demand his submission to the Great Khan of the Yuan dynasty.
+Kertanegara rejected them, cut their ears, and sent them back to China.
 Anticipating Mongolian revenge, he prepared to thwart the forthcoming invasion by conquering important ports and kingdoms in Maritime Southeast Asia.
 His most important expedition was the Pamalayu expedition to Sumatra in 1292, where he sent the Javanese army to conquer Sumatra from various successor states of Srivijaya.

 With the bulk of the Javanese army overseas, Jayakatwang seized his chance and launched a coup against Singhasari.
-He launched a diversionary attack to the northern Java, where his troops drew the remaining Singhasari troops left in the island.
+He launched a diversionary attack to the northern Java, where his troops drew the remaining Singhasari troops left on the island.
 With Singhasari defenseless he attacked the capital city.

 Kertanegara was killed in his palace.
 Jayakatwang then declared himself ruler of Java and king of the restored Kediri.

 Among the few surviving relatives of Kertanegara was Raden Wijaya, who fled to Madura where he was sheltered by its regent, Arya Wiraraja.
 Following Wiraraja's plea, Jayakatwang pardoned Wijaya, who in return submitted himself to Jayakatwang.
 Jayakatwang gave Wijaya land in the Tarik forest in Brantas delta, to build a village that was later called Majapahit, named from the sour beal trees that grow in the area.

 Mongol invasion

 The Mongol expedition of the Yuan dynasty sent by Kublai Khan departed from Quanzhou, traveled past Champa and Karimata, and landed at the port of Tuban in early 1293.
-Raden Wijaya saw this as an opportunity to avenge Kertanegara's death and claim the throne of Java, and so he offered his submission, allying himself with the Mongols who weren't yet aware of the recent political changes in Java.
+Raden Wijaya saw this as an opportunity to avenge Kertanegara's death and claim the throne of Java.
+So he offered his submission, allying himself with the Mongols who weren't yet aware of the recent political changes in Java.

 The expedition consisted of an army of 20,000 with 1,000 ships and a year's worth of grain.
 The expedition consisted mostly of southern Chinese conscripts.
 Arriving at the port of Tuban, they began preparing their fleet to enter the rivers of Java.

+Conquest of Kediri

-With Wijaya as guide, Mongol troops declared war against Jayakatwang.
+With Wijaya as a guide, Mongol troops declared war against Jayakatwang.
 Wijaya and his Mongol allies defeated Jayakatwang's navy in Surabaya at the delta of the Brantas River.
 Following the victory they marched along the Brantas to the Kediri Kingdom in Java's interior.
 After heavy fighting, they besieged and conquered Kediri.

-Jayakatwang was captured and then executed in March 1293.
+Jayakatwang was captured and then executed in late May 1293.